vahyno/giffaw/README.md

 ## Introduction

-You will need to write AJAX calls in your JavaScript file to get data from the Giphy API and power your Giffaw app.
+You will need to write AJAX calls in your JavaScript file to get data from the Giphy API [here](http://developers.giphy.com/) and power your Giffaw app.

-Make use of the fantastic Giphy API [here](http://developers.giphy.com/).
-Check out the documentation [here](https://developers.giphy.com/docs/).

 ## Preparation: Thinking Like An Engineer